This is the multi-page printable view of this section. Click here to print.

 Last SeenDate and timestamp of when the agent last checked-in to the SamurAI platform

-Delete Agent(s)
+Delete Node(s)

-You can delete SamurAI Agents from the table:
+You can delete nodes from the table:

 1. Select the nodes you wish to Delete